RafaelRuiz51/Linux-Security-Lab/README.md

 ## Docker

-Containerized the Python security monitor using Docker.

-**What I Did**
+### Summary
+Docker is used in virtually every modern tech environment to run applications in isolated, portable containers.
+I packaged my Python security monitor into a Docker image so it can be deployed on any server instantly — the same workflow used in production security tooling.

+### What I Did
-- Installed Docker on Ubuntu 24.04
+- Installed Docker on Ubuntu 24.04 and verified it with a hello-world container
-- Ran an Nginx container to verify Docker was working
+- Ran an Nginx web server container to understand port mapping and container lifecycle
-- Built a custom Docker image for the Python auth monitor
+- Wrote a Dockerfile to package the Python auth monitor into a custom image
-- Mounted /var/log as read-only so the container could access live auth logs
+- Mounted /var/log as read-only so the container could access live system auth logs
-- Verified the monitor was running inside the container using docker logs
+- Verified the monitor was running correctly inside the container using docker logs

 **Screenshots**